 ONAP Operations Manager

-The following ‘non-functional’ requirements are followed in the Istanbul Release:
+The following ‘non-functional’ requirements are followed in the Jakarta Release:

 ONAP shall use STDOUT for logs collection